doocs/leetcode/solution/1700-1799/1731.The Number of Employees Which Report to Each Employee/README_EN.md

 | 4           | Bob     | 9          | 36  |
 | 2           | Winston | null       | 37  |
 +-------------+---------+------------+-----+

-Result table:
+<strong>Output:</strong>
 +-------------+-------+---------------+-------------+
 | employee_id | name  | reports_count | average_age |
 +-------------+-------+---------------+-------------+
 | 9           | Hercy | 2             | 39          |
 +-------------+-------+---------------+-------------+
-Hercy has 2 people report directly to him, Alice and Bob.
+<strong>Explanation:</strong> Hercy has 2 people report directly to him, Alice and Bob.
 Their average age is (41+36)/2 = 38.5, which is 39 after rounding it to the nearest integer.
 </pre>

 ## Solutions